Panoz Esperante GTR-1: 1998

 For 1998, with the evolved Esperante GTR-1 bodywork, the program was expanded.
 The factory Panoz team would race not only in IMSA GT but also in the new United States Road Racing Championship.
 DAMS would continue in FIA GT, while David Price would drop out in an attempt to develop the Esperante GTR-1 Q9 for the 24 Hours of Le Mans.

 In USSRC, the factory Panoz team fought hard with Porsche in the GT class, winning the class in three of the five events in the season but losing to Porsche in the manufacturers championship by a mere three points, although it won the teams championship.
 In IMSA, Panoz was more dominant as they won seven of the eight races, including taking an overall win at the rain drenched Sebring Fall Festival in October.
 This earned them the constructors and teams championship for the season.

 In Europe, DAMS also proved more powerful.
-Although incapable of competing with the Mercedes-Benz CLK GTR juggernaut, it was able to compete well against the Porsche 911 GT1, earning points in seven of ten rounds with best results of third at Hockenheimring and Dijon-Prenois.
+Although incapable of competing with the Mercedes-Benz CLK LM juggernaut, it was able to compete well against the Porsche 911 GT1, earning points in seven of ten rounds with best results of third at Hockenheimring and Dijon-Prenois.
 This success earned DAMS 5th in the teams championship.

 David Price Racing tested the GTR-1 Q9 throughout the season, making its first competition appearance at the test days for the 24 Hours of Le Mans.
 The car was only able to achieve the 39th fastest time, well behind the two Panoz factory entries.
 It was found that the car was too overweight and slowed down by the addition of the batteries necessary to run the hybrid system.
 Thus plans for competing at Le Mans were abandoned.
 The car would make one more appearance later on in the initial Petit Le Mans, part of the IMSA schedule.
 The car managed to finish 12th overall.
 After this, the Q9 project was cancelled.

 Meanwhile, with the Q9 gone, the Panoz factory team concentrated on Le Mans with their own two cars.
 Although one car failed to finish, the second entry managed to take a 7th place overall finish a mere 16 laps behind the overall winning Porsche.